Glencore says 2021 earnings from trading to be at top-end of $2.2bn to $2.3bn guidance - Miningmx

 “Basis Q1 2021’s marketing performance, we expect full year Marketing EBIT (earnings before interest and tax) to be within the top half of our long-term $2.2-3.2bn guidance range,” said Glencore’s outgoing CEO, Ivan Glasenberg.

-The trading performance, coming amid strong demand for minerals globally, is potentially positive news for investors as Glencore said at its 2020 full year results announcement in February that it would consider supplementing the dividend at the interim stage.
-Glencore is due to report its interim results in August 5.
+The trading performance, coming amid strong demand for minerals globally, is positive news for investors as Glencore said at its 2020 full year results announcement in February that it would consider supplementing the dividend at the interim stage.
+Glencore is due to report its interim results on August 5.

 The group reinstated the dividend in February, saying it would pay out 0.12 US cents per share, equal to $1.6bn in total on the back of signs of recovery.
 Annualised free cash flow as of end-January had been $7.2bn.